yihaotan/CourseProject/README.md

 ### Implementation documentation

-There are 2 main python files scrapper.py and sentiment_analyzer.py in the codebase
+There are 2 main python files scrapper.py and sentiment_analyzer.py in the codebase.

 1. scrapper.py